Notice of Privacy Practices

 Summa Wadsworth-Rittman Hospital, 195 Wadsworth Road, Wadsworth, OH 44281, telephone: (330) 331-1642.

-As a patient you retain the right to obtain a paper copy of this Notice of Privacy Practices, even if you have requested such copy by e-mail or other electronic means.
+You have the right to a paper copy of this Notice of Privacy Practices, even if you have requested such copy by e-mail or other electronic means.